dropps-io/lookso-protocol/LIPs/lip-social_registry.md

 * **nonce** is what makes a post unique.
 Otherwise, posts written by the same author with the same message would generate the same hash and collide in the validator storage.
 The transaction would then revert when someone tried posting the same content twice.
 Even if on different dates!
 We don't want that.
 Anyone has the right to just pass by and say "Goodmorning!" everyday.
 * **links** they can be used in the future to extend the standard.
 * **tags** they can be used in the future as hashtags.
-* **asset** A media file attached to the post.
-An image, video, or any other file type.
+* **medias** Media files attached to the post.
+Images, videos, or any other file type.
+* **assets** Digital assets attached to the post.
+LSP7, LSP8, ERC20, ERC721, ERC1155, etc.
 * **parentHash** If this post is a comment, the hash of the original post should go in here.
 * **childHash** If this post is a repost, the hash of the original post should go in here.